Article Translations: (Spanish)

 Most people think harmful drugs are only found on street corners or in local pharmacies, not cleaning cabinets or garages.

 But sometimes items commonly found in millions of homes aren't used for their intended purposes.
-Some people inhale the chemical vapors produced by common household substances — known as inhalants — to get high.
-What many of them don't realize is how dangerous this really is.
+Some people inhale (breathe in) the chemical vapors made by common household substances — known as inhalants — to get high.
+What many people don't realize is how dangerous this really is.

 Why People Use Inhalants

-Inhalants might seem like an alternative to other mood-altering drugs because they are cheap, can be purchased legally, and are easy to obtain.
+Inhalants might seem like an alternative to other mood-altering drugs because they're cheap, can be purchased legally, and are easy to get.
 But that doesn't make them safer.
 When used as directed, household products are safe for cleaning, painting, and the other things they're meant to do.
-But as inhalants, they can be deadlier than street drugs.
+But as inhalants, they can cause serious problems, even death.

 Different Kinds of Inhalants

 There are four main types of inhalants: volatile solvents, gases, aerosols, and nitrites.
 Volatile solvents, gases, and aerosols can alter moods and create a high.
-Nitrites are believed to create sexual stimulation and enhancement.
+Nitrites are believed to increase sexual function and pleasure.

 Here is what else you need to know about the types of inhalants: